 Who is included in this survey?

-The survey is of elected municipal legislators (e.g., city councilors, alderpersons) and executives (e.g., mayors, first selectmen).
-The sample of municipal officials for the 2012 and 2014 survey was constructed by first using Census data to choose a sample of municipalities from across the United States.
+The survey usually only includes elected municipal legislators (e.g., city councilors, alderpersons) and executives (e.g., mayors, first selectmen).
+However, the 2017 AMOS will also include some staff (who are listed on their municipality’s website).
+The sample of municipal officials for the 2012, 2014, and 2017 surveys was constructed by first using Census data to choose a sample of municipalities from across the United States.
 Student research assistants then searched for the website of each municipality in the sample.
 From the website they collected the name and email address of the elected legislators and executive.
 These officials were then invited via email to participate in the survey.

 How is the survey administered?